tharusha-kudagala/xiteb/Task 3/README.md

 ## 🔒 Security Tips

 - Never hard-code credentials.
-Use secrets manager or CI/CD environment variables.
+Use secrets manager or CI/CD environment variables in production.
 - Remove `0.0.0.0/0` from SQL authorized networks in production.

 ---

 **Built for Task 3 - GCP DevOps Practical by [Tharusha Kudagala]**

-Thank You